By Neil Leverett & Ros Satar

 In the Six Nations, Ireland’s clash with Italy was the first rugby match taken off the schedule, but with both England’s meeting in Rome and Ireland’s latest game also being called off, the tournament finale came to an end as the one remaining fixture between Wales and Scotland also called off.

-Whilst world governments attempt to prevent the virus from spreading short-term, the long-term effects have also placed this year’s marquee sporting events under a great deal of scrutiny, with both the European Championships and Tokyo 2020 shrouded in a heavy cloud of uncertainty.
+Whilst world governments attempt to prevent the virus from spreading short-term, the long-term effects have also placed this year’s marquee sporting events under a great deal of scrutiny, with both the European Championships and Tokyo 2020 shrouded in a heavy cloud of uncertainty, before succumbing to the inevitable.

-IOC President Thomas Bach has again been bullish in his words that the Games will go ahead this past week, but as Covid-19 stretches its’ reach across the globe, the Olympics could become a sporting petri dish.
+IOC President Thomas Bach had originally been bullish in his words that the Games will go ahead but as Covid-19 stretches its’ reach across the globe, the Olympics stood the risk of becoming a sporting petri dish.

 The further option of staging a TV-only event has been tossed around, but for the Olympics to be staged with no fans in attendance would take the atmosphere away, plus the competition’s mantra of bringing the world together would be left flawed.